 Looking for a truly fantastic festive shopping experience?
-Look no further than the beautiful Christmas Markets at eight designated “Advent in Tirol” towns and villages.
-From the largest over the highest to the most peaceful one, these bazaars offer visitors the unique opportunity to experience Tirol adorned in holiday finery.
-Each year, the heart of Innsbruck is transformed into a magical Christmas shopper’s paradise, as over 70 chalets packed full of gorgeous Christmas gifts line the cobbled lanes and alleys surrounding the famous Golden Roof at the old town district.
-The lovely Christmas Market at Hungerburg, situated 300 meters above Innsbruck, competes for bragging rights.
-Those who long for a quiet Christmas are strongly recommended to enjoy the festive season in the charming medieval town of Rattenberg, where the lovely, historic pedestrianized main road is exclusively lit by candles, torches and open fires.
+Look no further than the beautiful Christmas markets at eight designated “Advent in Tirol” towns and villages.
+Each year the heart of Innsbruck is transformed into a magical Christmas shopper’s paradise as over 70 chalets packed full of gorgeous Christmas gifts line the cobbled lanes and alleys surrounding the famous Golden Roof.
+The lovely Christmas market at Hungerburg, situated 300 metres above Innsbruck, competes for bragging rights.
+Those who long for a quiet Christmas should visit the charming medieval town of Rattenberg, where the lovely historic pedestrianised main road is lit by candles, torches and open fires.

-And what’s Christmas without little ones?
-For a fun-filled yuletide for all the family, ease yourself into the festive frenzy with your children at Tirol’s atmospheric Christmas Markets.
-With festive craft making, freshly baked cookies, carousels and the Fairytale Lane nearby, there’s plenty to keep the little ones (or the young at heart!) happy too.
+And what would Christmas be without smiling children?
+For a fun-filled yuletide for all the family, ease yourself into the festive frenzy at Tirol’s atmospheric Christmas markets.
+With festive craft making, freshly baked cookies, carousels and the Fairytale Lane in Innsbruck, there’s plenty to keep the little ones (or the young at heart!) happy too.